sockeqwe/fragmentargs/README.md

 ```

 #Thanks
-Many parts of the annotation code are based on Hugo Visser's [Bundle](https://bitbucket.org/hvisser/bundles) project.
-I have added some optimizations.
+Parts of the annotation code are based on Hugo Visser's [Bundle](https://bitbucket.org/hvisser/bundles) project.
+I have added some optimizations and improvements.